 Increased salvia tolerance

-You may notice that you take more and more doses of the drug in order to achieve the same effect.
+You may notice that you take more and more doses of the drug to achieve the same effect.
 This phenomenon is called drug tolerance, and it can happen through prolonged use of salvia.

 Inability to stop drug use